bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-misjudgements.markdown

 # Authority bias tendency

-This is where there are several approaches to a problem (e.g. related to architecture, security, test) each with it's pros and cons, and decision is taken not by judging the facts/arguments/reasons, but by accepting the decision of the person with the job title matching the domain (e.g. the Architect, the Security Expert, the Test Manager).
+This is where there are several approaches to a problem (e.g. related to architecture, security, test) each with its pros and cons, and decision is taken not by judging the facts/arguments/reasons, but by accepting the decision of the person with the job title matching the domain (e.g. the Architect, the Security Expert, the Test Manager).